anwyho/aoc2020/README.md

 ```
 L.
 #L

+Fig. 9 - Derived state chunk from the center of Fig. 8
 ```

 We can do this derivation for every possible 4x4 state chunk, and serialize them into a mapping.
 The entry might look like:

 ```
 ###..L.#.LL#LL.# -> L.#L

+Fig. 10 - Mapping a serialized 3x3 chunk to its next state
 ```

 In total, the number of entries we would have would be 3<sup>16</sup>, or 43,046,721 entries; there are 3 possible states for 16 seats.
 That's a lot!